1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED.

 SWITCHBOARD IN THE TC1 TECHNICAL EQUIPMENT STORE:

 Just to provide yet even more ‘backup’, a complete telephone switchboard was installed (by the GPO) in the Technical Store attached to TC1, to terminate the Overseas Production Control lines and also Direct Exchange Lines that were specially put for the programme.

-Mike Jordan recalls that “I was in TC1 camera store for the show.
+“I was in TC1 camera store for the show.
 I was working in BH lines Dept at the time and we were responsible for sorting out all the control lines and audios from everywhere.”